zvxr-tech/attribfuscation/README.md

 # Software
 The [software/](software) directory contains all of the source code libraries and documentation to implement our proposed system, as well as an extensible framework for rapidly prototyping new CRA systems.
 It also contains an extensible framework for conducting autonomous usability studies on arbitrary CRA systems.
 More details are available in the accompanying [README](software/README.md).

+# Demonstration
+A demonstration of the study framework, as well as three standalone implementations can be accessed [here](software/www/index.html).

 # Media
 The [media/](media/) directory contains media used in documentation.
 (This is independent of the media used within the software.)